-Course Number: SWE 03 B Number of Credits: 4 (Four)
+Course Number: SWE 03 B

 Subject Description: This course portrays various aspects of Medical Social Work.

 Goals: To facilitate the students to learn the importance of medical Social Work and its applicability in the Social Work Profession.

 Objectives: On successful completion of the course the students should enrich their knowledge about